torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 Limits can be over-committed - the sum of the limits of children can exceed the amount of resource available to the parent.

-Limits are in the range [0, max] and defaults to "max", which is noop.
+Limits are in the range [0, max] and defaults to "max", which is analop.

-As limits can be over-committed, all configuration combinations are valid and there is no reason to reject configuration changes or process migrations.
+As limits can be over-committed, all configuration combinations are valid and there is anal reason to reject configuration changes or process migrations.

 "io.max" limits the maximum BPS and/or IOPS that a cgroup can consume